 III.
 The Causes of the American Revolution

-¶ 15 Leave a comment on paragraph 15 1 Most immediately, the American Revolution resulted directly from attempts to reform the British Empire after the Seven Years’ War.
-The Seven Years’ War culminated nearly a half-century of war between Europe’s imperial powers.
+¶ 15 Leave a comment on paragraph 15 0 Most immediately, the American Revolution resulted directly from attempts to reform the British Empire after the Seven Years’ War.
+The Seven Years’ War culminated nearly a half century of war between Europe’s imperial powers.
 It was truly a world war, fought between multiple empires on multiple continents.
 At its conclusion, the British Empire had never been larger.
 Britain now controlled the North American continent east of the Mississippi River, including French Canada.
 It had also consolidated its control over India.
-But, for the ministry, the jubilation was short-lived.
-The realities and responsibilities of the post-war empire were daunting.
+But the realities and responsibilities of the postwar empire were daunting.
 War (let alone victory) on such a scale was costly.
 Britain doubled the national debt to 13.5 times its annual revenue.
-In addition to the costs incurred in securing victory, Britain was also looking at significant new costs required to secure and defend its far-flung empire, especially the western frontiers of the North American colonies.
+Britain faced significant new costs required to secure and defend its far-flung empire, especially the western frontiers of the North American colonies.
 These factors led Britain in the 1760s to attempt to consolidate control over its North American colonies, which, in turn, led to resistance.

-¶ 16 Leave a comment on paragraph 16 1 King George III took the crown in 1760 and brought Tories into his Ministry after three decades of Whig rule.
-They represented an authoritarian vision of empire where colonies would be subordinate.
-The Royal Proclamation of 1763 was Britain’s first major postwar imperial action concerning North America.
-The King forbade settlement west of the Appalachian Mountains in an attempt to limit costly wars with Native Americans.
+¶ 16 Leave a comment on paragraph 16 2 King George III took the crown in 1760 and brought Tories into his government after three decades of Whig rule.
+They represented an authoritarian vision of empire in which colonies would be subordinate.
+The Royal Proclamation of 1763 was Britain’s first major postwar imperial action targeting North America.
+The king forbade settlement west of the Appalachian Mountains in an attempt to limit costly wars with Native Americans.
 Colonists, however, protested and demanded access to the territory for which they had fought alongside the British.

 ¶ 18 Leave a comment on paragraph 18 1 In March 1765, Parliament passed the Stamp Act.
-The act required many documents be printed on paper that had been stamped to show the duty had been paid, including newspapers, pamphlets, diplomas, legal documents, and even playing cards.
-The Sugar Act of 1764 was an attempt to get merchants to pay an already-existing duty, but the Stamp Act created a new, direct (or “internal”) tax.
+The act required that many documents be printed on paper that had been stamped to show the duty had been paid, including newspapers, pamphlets, diplomas, legal documents, and even playing cards.
+The Sugar Act of 1764 was an attempt to get merchants to pay an already existing duty, but the Stamp Act created a new, direct (or “internal”) tax.
 Parliament had never before directly taxed the colonists.
 Instead, colonies contributed to the empire through the payment of indirect, “external” taxes, such as customs duties.
-In 1765, Daniel Dulany of Maryland wrote, “A right to impose an internal tax on the colonies, without their consent for the single purpose of revenue, is denied, a right to regulate their trade without their consent is, admitted.” (([Daniel Dulany], Considerations on the Propriety of imposing Taxes in the British Colonies, for the Purpose of raising a Revenue, by Act of Parliament.
-The Second Edition (Annapolis: Printed and Sold by Jonas Green, 1765), 34.
-For a 1766 London reprint, see https://archive.org/details/cihm_20394.))
+In 1765, Daniel Dulany of Maryland wrote, “A right to impose an internal tax on the colonies, without their consent for the single purpose of revenue, is denied, a right to regulate their trade without their consent is, admitted.” ((Daniel Dulany, Considerations on the Propriety of Imposing Taxes in the British Colonies, for the Purpose of Raising a Revenue, by Act of Parliament.
+The Second Edition (Annapolis, MD: Jonas Green, 1765), 34.
+For a 1766 London reprint, see https://archive.org/details/cihm_20394, accessed April 24, 2018.))
 Also, unlike the Sugar Act, which primarily affected merchants, the Stamp Act directly affected numerous groups throughout colonial society, including printers, lawyers, college graduates, and even sailors who played cards.
 This led, in part, to broader, more popular resistance.

 ¶ 20 Leave a comment on paragraph 20 0

 ¶ 23 Leave a comment on paragraph 23 0 The third, and perhaps, most crucial type of resistance was popular protest.
-Violent riots broke out in Boston, during which crowds burned the appointed stamp distributor for Massachusetts, Andrew Oliver, in effigy and pulled a building he owned “down to the Ground in five minutes.” ((Gov. Francis Bernard to Lord Halifax, August 15, 1765, in Ibid., 107.))
+Riots broke out in Boston.
+Crowds burned the appointed stamp distributor for Massachusetts, Andrew Oliver, in effigy and pulled a building he owned “down to the Ground in five minutes.” ((Governor Francis Bernard to Lord Halifax, August 15, 1765, in ibid., 107.))
 Oliver resigned the position the next day.
-The following week, a crowd also set upon the home of his brother-in-law, Lt.
-Gov. Thomas Hutchinson, who had publicly argued for submission to the stamp tax.
-Before the evening was over, much of Hutchinson’s home and belongings had been destroyed. ((For Hutchinson’s own account of the events, see Thomas Hutchinson to Richard Jackson, August 30, 1765, in The Correspondence of Thomas Hutchinson, Volume 1: 1740-1766, ed.
-John W. Tyler (Boston: Colonial Society of Massachusetts, 2014), 291-4.))
+The following week, a crowd also set upon the home of his brother-in-law, Lieutenant Governor Thomas Hutchinson, who had publicly argued for submission to the stamp tax.
+Before the evening was over, much of Hutchinson’s home and belongings had been destroyed. ((For Hutchinson’s own account of the events, see Thomas Hutchinson to Richard Jackson, August 30, 1765, in The Correspondence of Thomas Hutchinson, Volume 1: 1740–1766, ed.
+John W. Tyler (Boston: Colonial Society of Massachusetts, 2014), 291–294.))

 ¶ 24 Leave a comment on paragraph 24 0 Popular violence and intimidation spread quickly throughout the colonies.
 In New York City, posted notices read: